LoremLabs/hackathon-ethglobal-2022/README.md

 - "What license is this contract covered by?"
 - "What third parties can I go to if I need support?"

-## Referring to Things Via Contracts
+## Referring to Tags Via Contracts

-We recommend that `Thing Contracts` be deployed as a Proxy Contract to allow the definition of the `Thing`–for example the Creative Commons License, v0–to evolve over time.
-Should a contract wish to refer to a non-malleable definition for a Thing, it would simply refer to a fixed, non-upgradable contract.
+We recommend that `Tag Contracts` be deployed as a Proxy Contract to allow the definition of the `Tag`–for example the Creative Commons License, v0–to evolve over time.
+Should a contract wish to refer to a non-malleable definition for a Tag, it would simply refer to a fixed, non-upgradable contract.

-Contract deployers can use a `associate()` function on `Thing Contracts` to show that they support a given Thing.
+Contract deployers can use a `associate()` function on `Tag Contracts` to show that they support a given Thing.
 This reverse-map can be used to power user-interfaces to prove connections between parties.
-A double-opt-in could be imagined where the `Thing Contract` executes an `confirmAssociation()` function on the child contract.
+A double-opt-in could be imagined where the `Tag Contract` executes an `confirmAssociation()` function on the child contract.

-It should be noticed that `Things Contracts` are completely optional and use-case dependent.
+It should be noticed that `Tag Contracts` are completely optional and use-case dependent.

 # Usage